Dareck7/htb/redis.md

 + 6379/tcp

 sudo apt install redis-tools
+redis-cli --help

 redis-cli -h {target_IP}

+  -h <hostname> : specify the hostname of the target to connect to

+# information and statistics about the Redis server:
+> info
 ```

 There are different types of databases and one among them is Redis, which is an 'in-memory' database.